hellstorm-software/Kult-Rising/readme.md

 - added most weapons to crafting inventory
 - added propane tanks to crafting inventory
 - added MREs and takout containers to crafting inventory
+- added bones and feathers to crafting inventory

 ----------------------------------------------------------
 19.12.24